TritonDataCenter/rfd/rfd/0175/README.md

 ### Commit format

-After we make this change, commit messages look like this:
+Commit messages should look like this:

 ```
 OS-99999 Really kill Perl (#223)